sgoings/makeup/README.md

 Why the name?
 -------------

-makeup makes make making easier!
+makeup helps you create prettier makefiles